hamidkhanjani/zoo/README.md

    ```
 3. Port-forward or expose the service as needed.

+Redis on Kubernetes:
+- A minimal Redis StatefulSet and Services are provided in `k8s/redis-statefulset.yaml`.
+- Apply it before the app (or together via `kubectl apply -f k8s/`).
+The Service DNS will be `redis.default.svc.cluster.local` (or `redis` within the same namespace).
+- The EKS app manifest (`k8s/zoo-app-eks.yaml`) sets `REDIS_HOST=redis` and `REDIS_PORT=6379`.
+The production profile uses Redis automatically.

 Production on AWS (EKS + CloudFormation):
 - The repo includes baseline CloudFormation templates and EKS-ready manifests to deploy the app with the `production` profile against AWS DynamoDB.